-We'd seen the process from start to finish, and from all outward appearances, the ducks seem to live perfectly comfortable lives—at least as well as you can expect for any farm animal.
+We'd seen the process from start to finish, and from all outward appearances, the ducks seemed to live perfectly comfortable lives—at least, as good as you could expect for any farm animal.
 Certainly far better lives than the millions of cows and pigs and billions of chickens that are raised every year for our consumption.
-But the question I had was, why aren't they more uncomfortable?
-Why doesn't a duck struggle with its large liver or having a tube forced down its throat?
+But the question I had was, why weren't they more uncomfortable?
+Why doesn't a duck struggle with its large liver or with having a tube forced down its throat?

 First off, the key to understanding this is to make a very conscious effort not to anthropomorphize the animals.
 As waterfowl, they are distinctly not human, and their physiology differs from ours in a few key ways.
 Let's take a look at the foie gras duck, shall we?

 In this country, foie gras is produced exclusively from Moulard ducks.
 The offspring of a male Muscovy and a female Pekin duck, Moulards offer many physiological and temperamental advantages that make them ideal for producing foie, and I believe an understanding of the breed can help clear up a lot of misconceptions.